-The drive electronics is equipped with an sensor to prevent the seat lifter from rising up above a certain point when the seat tilt or recline is adjusted above a certain point.
-The drive electronics stops automatically, a grey exclamation point is displayed on the seating card and extend is inhibited ^(A).
+The drive electronics is equipped with a sensor to prevent the seat lifter from rising up above a certain point when the seat tilt or recline is adjusted above a certain point.
+The drive electronics stops automatically, a grey exclamation point is displayed on the seating card and extend is inhibited \underline{A} .